DionneNoellaBarretto/05-Hourly_Workday_Scheduler-using_jQuery/README.md

 ## Task

-The task this week is to create a simple calendar application that will use the [Moment.js](https://momentjs.com/) library and will allow a user to save events for each hour of the day by modifying starter code.
+The task this week is to create a simple calendar application by modifying starter code that will use the [Moment.js](https://momentjs.com/) library and will allow a user to select their start time for a work day and save events/tasks/todo's for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ## User Story